CateDunn/ReadMeGenerator/Instructions.md

 node index.js
 ```

-The user will be prompted for their GitHub username, which will be used to make a call to the GitHub API to retrieve their email and profile image.
-They will then be prompted with questions about their project.
+1. The user will be prompted for their GitHub username - YES
+2.Which will be used to make a call to the GitHub API to retrieve their email and profile image.
+    -emails are saying null?
+    -profile image -
+3.They will then be prompted with questions about their project.

-The README will be populated with the following:
+4.The README will be populated with the following:

 * At least one badge
 * Project title